AI Embodies The Bias Of Internet Content

 CLIP’s designers write: “CLIP attached some labels that described high status occupations disproportionately often to men such as ‘executive’ and ‘doctor’.
 This is similar to the biases found in Google Cloud Vision (GCV) and points to historical gendered differences”.
 Objectively speaking, the gender gap in healthcare especially is narrowing.
 For example, in the UK, women recently outnumbered men in some medical disciplines, such as psychiatry, and globally, women tend to outnumber men in immunology, genetics, immunology, dermatology, and obstetrics and gynaecology.

-One of CLIP’s touted benefits was that it eliminates the need for costly image classification datasets; “CLIP learns from text–image pairs that are already publicly available on the internet”, but it appears that using the internet as a data source doesn’t produce an ideal outcome either.
+One of CLIP’s touted benefits was that it eliminates the need for costly image classification datasets; “CLIP learns from text–image pairs that are already publicly available on the internet”, but it appears that using the internet as a data source doesn’t produce ideal outcomes either.

-Giving AI free reign to learn from public internet data might seem to answer the issue of training AI at scale, but the limitations have been repeatedly and readily exposed.
+Giving AI free reign to learn from public internet data might seem to answer the issue of training AI with a high volume of data, but the limitations have been exposed.

 In 2022, a team of researchers at the Georgia Institute of Technology in Atlanta set up a new experiment that saw CLIP match passport-style photos with text prompts.